 Vowels can be handled as full vowels with a vocalic value.

 When two or more consonants join together they form ligatures.
 In Gurmukhi script, ligatures are formed only with following /h, r and v/ consonants.
+It is worth mentioning that the post base form of ya, which was earlier in use, has fallen out of use in common text.

 The writing system of Gurmukhi could be summed up as composed of the following: